Thomas Downing (restaurateur)

-Thomas Downing (1791-1866) was an American restaurateur and abolitionist active in New York City during the Victorian era who was nicknamed the "New York Oyster King".
-He was one of the wealthiest people in New York City at the time of his death, though he spent his life being prohibited from acquiring U.S. citizenship until the Civil Rights Act of 1866 was passed, the day before he died.
+Thomas George Downing (January 27, 1791–1866) was an American restaurateur and abolitionist active in New York City during the Victorian era.
+He was nicknamed the "New York Oyster King".
+He was one of the wealthiest people in New York City at the time of his death.
+He spent his life prohibited from acquiring U.S. citizenship, until the Civil Rights Act of 1866 was passed, the day before he died.

 Early family life

-Thomas Downing was born in Chesapeake Bay, on Chincoteague Island, Virginia.
-His parents were enslaved, and eventually freed, by Sea Captain John Downing, after learning that owning slaves was not condoned by the Methodist Church.
+Thomas Downing was born on Chincoteague Island, Virginia.
+His parents were enslaved, and eventually freed, by Sea Captain John Downing after learning that owning slaves was not condoned by the Methodist Church.
 They adopted the name "Downing" as their own and began working as paid caretakers of Captain Downing's Methodist Meeting House.

-Eventually they bought some property on the Island and the family began earning extra money by gathering and selling oysters, as well as other seafood, such as clams and fish.
+Eventually, they bought some property on the Island and the family began earning extra money by gathering and selling oysters, as well as other seafood, such as clams and fish.
 Thomas was raised alongside his wealthy neighbors and shared the same tutor as their children.
-One of his tutors was Henry A. Wise, who went on to become the Governor of Virginia (1861-1865).
+One of his tutors was Henry A. Wise, who went on to become the Governor of Virginia (1861–1865).

-At the end of the War of 1812, Thomas joined the United States Army, and followed it to Philadelphia.
-There he met and married his wife, freeborn Rebecca West, and they had five children: George, Thomas, Henry, Jane, and Peter.
+At the end of the War of 1812, Thomas joined the United States Army and followed it to Philadelphia.
+There he met and married his wife, freeborn Rebecca West.
+They had five children: George, Thomas, Henry, Jane, and Peter.
 Thomas worked as a valet, continued oystering, and, wanting more out of life than oyster digging, he eventually opened his first oyster bar.
 This allowed him to keep ties with his family's roots while establishing his new career as an esteemed businessman.
-Thomas used his knowledge of Oystering to his advantage and used his connections to the fisherman to sell the best oysters around.
+Thomas used his knowledge of oystering to his advantage and used his connections to the fisherman to sell the best oysters around.